12 ways to make money on TikTok

 If every single one of your TikToks is sponsored content or promoting something, your followers will lose interest.
 You gotta play it cool.

 Making money on this social network isn’t easy.
 If it was, we’d all be Addison Rae.
 (It’s cool to joke about that—she herself acknowledges how many folks don’t think she has a real job.
-And she does it with the self-assurance of a 21-year-old who makes 5 million dollars a year.)
+And she does it with the self-assurance of a 22-year-old who makes $5 million a year.)